albert-santos01/SSL-TIE_TFG/thesis_progress_log.md

 1. WandB last jobs analyze [Done]
 2. More than one GPU [Done]
 --- Ask support for the scratch variable [Done]
+--- Do a good manage of scratch directory [Done]
-3. Integrate Video to WandB
+3. Integrate Video to WandB [Done]
 4. Add audio option
     -  Analyze how much time it introduces the adding the audio
     -  Maybe putting a flag on frequency